tanmaster/hk-volcon/README.md

 ## Install as a Windows Service
 - python3 is required, get it if you don't have it
 - git clone project
+- set the IP address of your machine in demoserver.json
+  - it is recommended to set a static IP in your local home network for this particular machine
 - install requirements with `pip install -r requirements.txt`
 - Download [nssm](https://nssm.cc/download)
     - extract zip